 Mrs. Gail Woodbury, French Teacher

 Mrs. Gail Woodbury has been with Providence Academy since its founding, teaching in the Lower, Middle and Upper Schools.
 Mrs. Woodbury holds a Bachelor of Science degree in French and Education from the University of Minnesota as well as a certificate in French studies from the University of Quebec, Chicoutimi.
-She is a licensed K-12 French teacher with thirty years of experience teaching from pre-school through adult education.
+She is a licensed K-12 French teacher with 30 years of experience teaching pre-school through adult education.
 Previous to teaching at the Academy, she taught French at Roseville Area Middle and High Schools, Wooddale Montessori Academy and Minnesota Center for Arts Education.
 In addition to her teaching, Mrs. Woodbury has directed many student trips to France and Quebec and has held summer French camps for students in several metro area schools as well as for Providence Academy.
 Mrs. Woodbury’s teaching is enhanced by her experiences of having studied and traveled in France, Switzerland, Belgium, Martinique and Québec.